Vanilla Ice’s Soon-to-be-Ex Accuses Rapper of Hiding Assets in Divorce

 Vanilla alleged to have taken marital assets for use in separate business ventures

 Laura’s attorneys are now accusing Vanilla of failing to accurately describe the state of his finances in mandatory financial disclosure documents filed with the court.
 She also accused him of moving marital assets—money to which both Vanilla and Laura are entitled a share in the divorce—into his own separate accounts or business ventures.
 She claims that he has taken marital funds and used them to purchase properties which he has placed solely in his own name or in the name of his corporation, Van Rap LTD. This company is listed as the owner of at least twelve properties, including one that was recently sold for $3.8 million.

 Laura’s attorneys have now filed liens against nine properties owned by Vanilla, and have filed for an injunction that would prevent him from selling or transferring any additional assets until the divorce is final.
 Laura also argues that she is entitled to a portion of the value of Van Rap, LTD, due to the fact that Vanilla would frequently commingle marital funds with those of his business ventures during the marriage.
 The parties are scheduled to hold a hearing on these issues, and the case is ongoing.

-If you’re facing a complex and challenging divorce in Florida, get sophisticated, professional, and trial-ready legal guidance by contacting the skilled Clearwater family law attorneys at the Law Firm for Family Law at 727-531-8737.
+If you’re facing a complex and challenging divorce in Florida, get sophisticated, professional, and trial-ready legal guidance by contacting the skilled Clearwater high asset attorneys at the Law Firm for Family Law at 727-531-8737.